OliverCi/freeplane2md/README.md

 ## Planned improvements

-- Support further icons and option to convert emoji icons to UTF-8 representation.
-- Test and fix some edge cases, e.g. with empty nodes or connections and links overlapping in the same node.
-- Better solution for HTML handling, where it interferes with indentation and nesting of consecutive paragraphs.
-- Provide more examples and automated tests.
 - Support further Freeplane features, such as embedded Markdown, $\LaTeX$ or notes.
+- Test and fix some edge cases, e.g. with empty nodes or connections and links overlapping within the same node.
+- Better HTML handling, when interfering with indentation and nesting of consecutive paragraphs.
+- Provide more examples.
+- Easier installation.